Amanda de Cadenet: 2000–present: New ventures

 Her career then turned to fashion and portrait photography, working for magazines such as Spin, Jane and Harper’s Bazaar, among others.
 In 2005, she published a photo book entitled Rare Birds.
 Her celebrity subjects have included Drew Barrymore, Sofia Coppola, Demi Moore, Olivia Wilde, Mary J. Blige, Keanu Reeves, Beck Hansen, and the members of The Strokes.

 In the 2010s, she returned to television and worked on a series of eponymous interview projects.
 In 2011, it was announced that de Cadenet would be the host of a new television interview series called The Conversation with Amanda de Cadenet, airing on the Lifetime Channel, with Demi Moore as a co-executive producer.
 On the show, de Cadenet has interviewed female guests such as Hillary Clinton, Lady Gaga, Portia de Rossi, Rita Wilson, Gwyneth Paltrow, Zoe Saldana and Jane Fonda.
 During the production of The Conversation, she developed a second show with Lifetime, a weekly late-night television talk show featuring de Cadenet entitled, Undone with @AmandadeCadenet.
 The show ran for six episodes in 2014.
 In 2018, she worked with Showtime to develop a pilot for a half-hour weekly news-magazine show tentatively titled Now What With Amanda de Cadenet.
 The show did not air.
 In 2019, she developed a ten-episode spin-off podcast of The Conversation in partnership with Spotify.

 In 2016, de Cadenet founded Girlgaze, a global online, multi-sided platform which connects women and non-binary creatives with different businesses, companies and brands.
-Speaking on her role as CEO and past experience as a photographer, she said “I’m interested in the stories [women and nonbinary] people have to tell, because of my own experience of being shut out of so many creative opportunities because of my gender.”
+Speaking on her role as CEO and past experience as a photographer, she said “I'm interested in the stories [women and nonbinary] people have to tell, because of my own experience of being shut out of so many creative opportunities because of my gender.”
 For this work, Fast Company named her one of 2020's "Most Creative People in Business."

 In 2017, she released her second book and collection of photography, #girlgaze: How Girls See the World.
 This was followed in 2018 by a book of essays published by Harper Wave titled It's Messy: On Boys, Boobs, and Badass Women.

 Personal life

 De Cadenet was born in Hampstead, London.
 She is the daughter of Anna and racing car driver Alain de Cadenet.
 De Cadenet lived in England until 1992, when she moved to the United States.

 De Cadenet was married to Duran Duran bassist John Taylor from 1991 until 1997.
 At the time of their marriage, according to de Cadenet herself, she was only 19 and pregnant.
-Taylor and de Cadenet have one daughter, Atlanta Noo de Cadenet Taylor.
+Taylor and de Cadenet have one daughter, Atlanta de Cadenet Taylor.

-In 2006, she married guitarist Nick Valensi of American rock band the Strokes, after meeting at one of the band's performances in 2002.
-Their twin children Ella and Silvan were born in 2007.
+In July 2006, she married guitarist Nick Valensi of American rock band the Strokes.
+Their twins were born in 2006.